Only1allan/life-alert-emergency-app/STORYBLOK-SETUP-GUIDE.md

-# 🏗️ Storyblok Setup Guide - Life Alert Emergency System
+# 🏗️ Storyblok Setup Guide - Life guardpro Emergency System

 ## 🎯 **How to See Your Emergency Data in Storyblok**

 ### **Step 1: Access Your Storyblok Space**
 1. Go to [app.storyblok.com](https://app.storyblok.com)
 2. Log in to your account
-3. Select your Life Alert project space
+3. Select your Life guardpro project space

 ### **Step 2: Create Content Types (Blocks)**